Noroff-FEU-Assignments/cross-course-project-GeniePrinie/README.md

 ![img1](https://user-images.githubusercontent.com/100139381/205891587-67344bb1-587e-47a1-9772-176e6b9b3ef2.jpg)

-This is a Home page of Rainydays, an online clothing store website.
+This is the Home page of Rainydays, an online clothing store website.

 ## Description